The Gospel Coalition

 What Are The Key Features?

-Integrated donation processing for mobile and web.
+Integrated donation processing for mobile, web, and text-based giving.

 How much does it cost?